Gitii/react-native-tailwind/README.md

 </View>
 ```

+### State Modifiers

+Apply styles based on component state with zero runtime overhead.
+The Babel plugin automatically generates optimized style functions.

-### Active State Modifier (Pressable)
+#### Active Modifier (Pressable)

 Use the `active:` modifier to apply styles when a `Pressable` component is pressed.
-The Babel plugin detects `active:` classes and automatically generates a style function that leverages Pressable's `pressed` state.

 **Basic Example:**